grigorzotov/MemeGeneratorWeb/README.txt

 Web Project.
 Theme: MEME Generator.

+Description: Website consisting of:
+                    *Form connected to DB, supporting registrations and log-ins.
+                    *Web-page for creating Memes.

 Content:
 1. Folder "images" containing the available meme backgrounds that are being loaded for generating a meme.
 2. The "include" folder contains 4 php files that process database-related information, returning information, and redirecting to the main page.